swiftlang/swift-evolution/proposals/0019-package-manager-testing.md

 We would like to eventually support these use cases, however this will not be present in the initial implementation of this feature.

 ### Testability

 Swift can build modules with "testability", which allows tests to access entities with `internal` access control.
 Because it would be tedious for users to specify this requirement for tests, we intend to build debug builds with testability by default.

+It is desirable that modules that are built for testing can identify this fact in their sources.
+Thus we will provide a define `-DSWIFT_TEST` for such test modules.
+This will be applied to any external dependencies specified in a `Pacakge.swift` `testDependencies` section (an existing feature).

 ### Test Frameworks